Ninja-Squad/ninja-squad.github.com/_posts/2015-06-04-angularjs-promises-2.md

 ## Conclusion

-Promises are a powerful concept, but which is quite hard to grasp.
+Promises are a powerful concept, but a quite hard one to grasp.
 And I've not even talked about [composition](https://docs.angularjs.org/api/ng/service/$q#all), which allows executing several asynchronous calls in parallel, and getting the result once all the promises are resolved.

 But mastering them tremendously helps in writing elegant, robust code in AngularJS applications.
-Promises are also coming in EcmaScript 6, and even if the syntax used to create them is different, their behavior is identical.
+Promises are also coming in ECMAScript 6, and even if the syntax used to create them is different, their behavior is identical.
 So even VanillaJS code will soon use promises.

 I would have liked to have such an article when I started learning promises.
 That would have allowed me to avoid many mistakes.
 Hopefully, these two posts will constitute a resolved promise of successful and happy coding for you: